warrenzha/ppo-gae-pytorch/README.md

 ## Usage

-- To train a new network : example - train PPO on CartPole domain `python train.py --env-name cartpole --seed 0 --pretrained 0`
+- To train a new network : example - train PPO on CartPole domain
+`python train.py --env-name cartpole --seed 0 --pretrained 0`
-- To test a preTrained network : example - test PPO on CartPole domain `python test.py --env-name cartpole --seed 0 --pretrained 0`
+- To test a preTrained network : example - test PPO on CartPole domain
+`python test.py --env-name cartpole --seed 0 --pretrained 0`
-- All parameters and hyperparamters to control training / testing / graphs / gifs are in `config.py` file
+- All parameters and hyperparamters to control training / testing are in `config.py` file.

 #### Note :